Maximizer CRM vs Salesforce: Which CRM is Better?

 Salesforce implementations range widely.
 A small team on Starter Suite can be productive in days.
 But a meaningful enterprise deployment (one that uses custom objects, automation flows, integrations, and role-based security) typically takes 3 to 12 months and requires certified partners.

-Over 70% of implementations are partner-led, and implementation costs often run 100-150% of annual license fees.
+Over 70% of implementations are partner-led, and implementation costs often run 100 to 150% of annual license fees.

-This isn't a flaw in Salesforce.
-It's a consequence of building a platform that can model virtually any business process.
+This is not a flaw in Salesforce.
+It is a consequence of building a platform that can model virtually any business process.
 Maximizer deploys faster because it makes fewer assumptions about what you might need.

 The data layer is where CRMs hit their ceiling